 There are no doubts about the major impact of mass-distributed electricity and later electronic devices on mankind during the last century, resulting mostly in better living conditions for the majority of us.

 Nonetheless it is undeniable that, as for everything, there are some downsides to this matter too for both mankind and the environment; furthermore it is undeniable that something should be done about it.
-Here’s an hypothetical solution: what about randomly shutting down electricity once a week?
+Here’s a hypothetical solution: what about randomly shutting down electricity once a week?
 The benefits...?

-As complex as this issue is, it’s drawbacks affect multiple areas of human concern, firstly,the human being is a social creature; one of the main outcomes of excessive electronic devices usage is isolation but in a most subtle way: not physical, even if this might be the case as well, but mental isolation.
+As complex as this issue is, its drawbacks affect multiple areas of human concern, firstly, human beings are social creatures; one of the main outcomes of excessive electronic devices usage is isolation but in a most subtle way: not physical, even if this might be the case as well, but mental isolation.
 Self-imposed isolation most of the time.
-Thus, socially speaking, shutting down electricity could be enough to force people out of this cyrcle and into humanity and the community back again; there they will rediscover empathy towards each other on a larger scale focusing on theirselves and their needs, their past and their future hopes and concerns instead of TVs, mobiles, etc... the whole social structure would benefit from it.
+Thus, socially speaking, shutting down electricity could be enough to force people out of this cycle and into humanity and the community back again; there they will rediscover empathy towards each other on a larger scale, focusing on themselves and their needs, their past and their future hopes and concerns instead of on TVs, mobiles, etc...: the whole social structure would benefit from it.

-When it comes to environmental issues this whole lighting fast lifestyle we are living is burning our resources down, but not only, CO2 levels in the atmosphere have reached alarming levels; shutting everything down for one day might be useful for us to remember to slow down our high-paced mind, just take a deep breath, go out and stare at the stars.
+When it comes to environmental issues this whole lightning fast lifestyle we are living is exhausting our resources, but not only: CO2 levels in the atmosphere have reached alarming levels.
+Shutting everything down for one day might be useful for us to remember to slow down, take a deep breath, go out and gaze at the stars.

 The above text is NOT a paragraph.
 Furthermore, it is too busy, with uncalled for problematizations of the topic.
 Proposed revision: